robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 The following section describes the package's API in the typical development order.
 Individual RPCs or events won't be discussed, as almost all members are fully documented using XML comments.
-To learn more about different members, use intellisense or generate a documentation using a documentation generator.
+To learn more about different members, use IntelliSense or generate documentation using a documentation generator.

 A basic knowledge of the ARCOR2 system is assumed.
-### Initilization
+### Initialization

 The `Arcor2Session` is a single-use object and a new one must be created for each connection.
 To ease debugging, it is recommended to inject an instance of `IArcor2Logger` into the `Arcor2Session` on initialization.
-No implementation of the interface is provided by the package, but creating you own is straightforward.
-You just need to implement three methods: `LogInfo`, `LogWarn`, and `LogError`.
+No implementation of the interface is provided by the package, but creating your own is straightforward.
+You need to implement three methods: `LogInfo`, `LogWarn`, and `LogError`.
 The first captures general information, most notably all sent and received messages and connection events.
-The `LogWarn` method captures fully-recoverable errors, such as unexpected internal states or messages. `LogError` indicates issues which lead to failures of operations.
+The `LogWarn` method captures fully recoverable errors, such as unexpected internal states or messages. `LogError` indicates issues that lead to failure of operations.

 The connection can be opened and closed using the `ConnectAsync` and `CloseAsync` methods.
 Upon a successful connection, a long-running `Task` is spawned to listen for messages from the server.
 Since this listening process runs within a `Task`
-(and may execute on a non-main thread), modifying the UI in most frameworks (Unity, WPF, WinForms, etc.) is inherently unsafe, requiring suitable synchronization method.
+(and may execute on a non-main thread), modifying the UI in most frameworks (Unity, WPF, WinForms, etc.) is inherently unsafe, requiring a suitable synchronization method.

 Closing the connection automatically releases all resources associated with the session.
 The `Dispose` method functions identically to `CloseAsync`, but is idempotent, thus ensuring it does not throw exceptions when called multiple times or in an invalid state.

-A `ConnectionOpened` event is raised upon a sucessful connection, and `ConnectionClosed` whenever the connection is closed.
+A `ConnectionOpened` event is raised upon a successful connection, and `ConnectionClosed` whenever the connection is closed.
-The client is tolerant towards non-graceful disconnections from the server but markes them with a `ProtocolViolation` closing code.
+The client is tolerant towards non-graceful disconnections from the server but marks them with a `ProtocolViolation` closing code.
-A `ConnectionException` event is also available and is raised whenever connection-related error occurs.
-Its arguments contains the exception and may or may not be followed by `ConnectionClosed` event.
+A `ConnectionException` event is also available and is raised whenever a connection-related error occurs.
+Its arguments contain the exception and may or may not be followed by the `ConnectionClosed` event.
-The current state of the connection is listes in the `ConnectionState` property (with an	 added `Initialized` and `Registered` states).
+The current state of the connection is listed in the `ConnectionState` property (with added `Initialized` and `Registered` states).